rackerlabs/rackspace-how-to/content/general/rackspace-account-invoice.md

 - **Invoice Number**: The transaction number associated with the invoice.
 - **Invoice Date**: The date the invoice was generated.
 - **Currency**: The monetary currency in which your account is invoiced.
-- **Invoice Amount Due**: The total amount due for your Current Invoice Charges.
+- **Invoice Amount Due**: The total amount due for your current invoice charges.
 This amount does not include any past due balance.
-- **Payment Terms**: The amount of time within which payment should be received, in days.
+- **Payment Terms**: The time range within which payment should be received, in days.
-- **Due Date**: The date the payment is due.
+- **Due Date**: The date that the payment is due.
 - **Remit Section** (if applicable): The section to detach and send with your payment.